arthtyagi/arthtyagi/README.md

 <h1 align="center">'Sup 🍻 I'm Arth</h1>
-<h4 align="center">I'm a 17 year old full stack developer, ML Hobbyist to put it delicately.
-I'm also the founder of <a href="https://domecode.com">DomeCode</a>.
+<h4 align="center">I'm the founder of <a href="https://domecode.com">DomeCode</a>.
 A <a href="https://www.python.org/psf/">Python Software Foundation</a> Voting Member and an <a href="https://opensource.org/">Open Source Initiative</a> Student Member.
 Into coding, blogging and music among other things.
 The purpose of this readme is oblivious to me at the moment but here we go.</h4>
 <br>